10 Things You Should Never Share At Work If You're Eyeing A Promotion

 It’s too difficult to try to censure yourself on Facebook for your colleagues.
 Save yourself the trouble, and don’t friend them there.
 Let LinkedIn be your professional “social” network, and save Facebook for everybody else.

-A good 111% of the people you work with do not want to know that you bet they’re tigers in the sack.
-There’s no more surefire way to creep someone out than to let them know that thoughts of their love life have entered your brain.
+The people you work with do not want to know what you think about their intimate abilities.
+There’s no more surefire way to creep someone out than to let them know you think about their love life.

 Anything from speculating on a colleague’s sexual orientation to making a relatively indirect comment like, “Oh, to be a newlywed again,” plants a permanent seed in the brains of all who hear it that casts you in a negative light.